 advises satellite, cable, wireline, and wireless communications companies with

-represents these companies the full range of FCC rulemakings and ongoing
+range of FCC rulemakings and ongoing compliance efforts.

 technology adviser, to Senator John D. Rockefeller IV of West Virginia.

 He advised the Senator on issues such as broadband deployment, universal

 service, spectrum auctions, satellite mergers, Internet privacy, digital

 Mr. Nilsson has co-chaired the Federal Communications Bar Association’s